Internet connection is unstable or lost.

 They will ask questions to find out how often they choose to take alcoholic beverages, whether they had frequent urination when their symptoms began, how long they have endured, and if they are presently on any prescription medication.

 This initial physical examination will help identify DI in dogs and their dehydration level.
+It is also crucial to identify any underlying disease that may be causing DI, as effective treatment depends on diagnosing the specific underlying disorder.

 Laboratory Examinations